Save big (up to $1,875) on small business tools with our free membership, business.com+

 2. Softphones are flexible.

-From an administrator’s perspective, softphone dashboards make it easy to modify call groups, change an individual’s settings, and add or remove team members on the fly.
-Administrators can easily set up or modify their phone systems with the many drag-and-drop call-flow builders that are available through VoIP service providers.
+• They simplify administration.
+Softphone dashboards make it easy to modify call groups, change individual settings, and add or remove team members on the fly.
+Administrators can quickly set up or adjust phone systems using drag-and-drop call-flow builders offered by most VoIP providers.

 Bottom LineBottom line